+Maintaining end-to-end device and data security, however, is no easy feat.
+Enterprises must understand the potential pitfalls of IoT device security to combat risks.
 Here are five essential steps to secure IoT devices that enterprises should be aware of and strive to address.

 1. Ensure Data Encryption

 Data encryption is an essential component of cybersecurity protocol.
 However, in the world of IoT, where software and hardware often originate from an array of vendors and manufacturers, it is sometimes overlooked.
-Enterprise IT teams must be vigilant.
+While manufacturers have become aware of their role in security, enterprise IT teams must be vigilant.

-Enterprises must use robust security keys and update them frequently to minimize vulnerabilities.
-IoT devices are in the field, which exposes them to far more physical security threats than a server in a locked building.
-Organizations need to identify the best ways to store security keys based on the device and its risk factors.
-The most secure option by far is to store them within the chip.
+Enterprises must use robust encryption keys and update them frequently to minimize vulnerabilities.
+IoT devices come with increased risks, in large part because they can take many different forms.
+Devices are often in the field, which exposes them to far more physical security threats than servers in a locked building.
+Organizations need to be cautious when providing access to these devices.

 3. Secure End-to-End Communications

-IoT has many connected parts.
-No matter how many devices enterprises deploy, data communications are occurring across larger areas with endpoints at higher risk than when companies stored and processed data on-premises.
+There are more ways for those that are outside of your organization to gain access.
 From device to data transportation to platform communications, ensuring secure communications should be a priority.
-The most effective way to guarantee data security is by choosing a single provider for all hardware, edge devices, and management software.
-Having one provider will create a sealed environment with fewer doors of entry for cybercriminals.
+The most effective way to guarantee data security is by choosing a single provider for all hardware, edge devices and management software.
+Having one provider reduces potential security risks and creates a sealed environment with fewer entry doors for cybercriminals.

 4. Ensure Devices Remain Accessible after Deployment

 Sending personnel to make repairs may be necessary for some situations, but most device maintenance can be handled remotely — if the groundwork exists.
-Enterprises should look for device management tools that provide the capabilities for remote updates, preventive maintenance, and monitoring.
+Enterprises should look for device management tools that provide remote updates, preventive maintenance and monitoring capabilities.
 These features will yield tremendous savings in both costs and time.

-To do this well, join forces with a trusted IoT solutions partner that can simplify the entire process and provide the expertise you need to succeed.
-Telit’s OneEdge is an innovative, module-enabled embedded software system with easy-to-use device management tools that take you from The First Mile™ of your IoT deployment to the last.
-To learn more, request our OneEdge evaluation kit today.
+To do this well, join forces with a trusted IoT solutions partner that can simplify the entire process and provide the expertise you need to be successful.
+Telit OneEdge™ is an innovative, module-enabled embedded software system with easy-to-use device management tools that take you from the First Mile of IoT™ to the last.
+To learn more, request our Telit OneEdge evaluation kit today.